wax-office-of-inspector-general/wax-developer/docs/dapp-development/setup-local-dapp-environment/dapp_wallet.md

 This command creates a wallet named **default**, saved to a local path (e.g. "/home/username/eosio-wallet/default.wallet").

-<strong>Tip:</strong> You can also include the --name parameter to name a wallet: <span class="codeSample">cleos wallet create --name mywallet --to-console</span>.
+<strong>Tip:</strong> You can also include the --name parameter to name a wallet: `cleos wallet create --name mywallet --to-console`.
 {: .label .label-yellow }

-The <span class="codeSample">--to-console</span> parameter prints your password to the console.
+The `--to-console` parameter prints your password to the console.
 Be sure to save this password someplace safe (you'll need it to unlock your wallet).

 ```shell
 warn  2019-07-16T22:39:39.847 thread-0  wallet.cpp:223                save_wallet_file     ] saving wallet to file /home/username/eosio-wallet/./default.wallet